Yilin-Yang/project3/docs/assignment.md

 Figure Out How Makefiles Work
 --------------------------------------------------------------------------------
-(If you've done work with Makefiles before, you're free to skip this part, or just skim through it as a refresher.)
+(If you've done work with Makefiles before, you're free to skip this part, or to just skim through it as a refresher.)

 As you've probably come to realize, compiling several C++ source files by manually typing in `g++` commands is tedious and error-prone.
 Makefiles are